 Tag: employer health benefits

-In 2017, small business employees used an average of 78% of their QSEHRA allowance, and 52% used 100% of their allowance.
+An analysis from PeopleKeep also found in 2018, employees used an average 78% of their available QSEHRA allowance, and one-third used all of their allowance.

 In a ruling in favor of a health benefit plan sponsor, a federal court judge lays out prudent processes the sponsor took to select and monitor service providers and monitor the plan’s fees.

 HSA Bank recommends employers offer a guide about health plans, their costs and what they cover; a health plan comparison tool; and a tax-advantaged savings account to help employees become better health care consumers.

 A survey of employees by Welltok finds workers want more personalized wellbeing resources and more digital experiences, among other things.

 Only 33% of employees surveyed by Maestro Health say they completely understand the health coverage offered through their employers, and 62% indicated they feel their employer does not serve as a resource for their health care-related questions.